 AgentCreator Architecture and Design

-The SnapLogic platform enables you to connect to various data sources, develop prompts, and interact with your LLMs in one UI.
-In SnapLogic AgentCreator, an agent is a collection of SnapLogic pipelines.
-AgentCreator enables the design of simple agents and goal-based agents.
-You can create hierarchical agents that have subagents (also known as multilayered agents), to perform more complex operations.
+The SnapLogic platform lets you connect to multiple data sources, create prompts, and interact with large language models (LLMs) through a single user interface.
+In SnapLogic AgentCreator, an agent is a group of SnapLogic pipelines.
+With AgentCreator, you can design both simple and goal-based agents.
+You can also build multilayered agents, that include subagents for more complex tasks.

 Architectural Components